Today's Bible Reading: Acts 21

 Thinking and Reflecting

 In chapter 15 we discussed the wisdom of the Jerusalem elders in devising a plan to address the inclusion of Gentiles in the church.
 In this chapter we have another example of a plan devised by the Jerusalem elders.
 What do you think went awry on this occasion?
 Was the fault in the plan or elsewhere?
-Could the problem have been foreseen and avoided?
+Could the problems have been foreseen and avoided?
 Is this merely fulfillment of prophecy, an evidence of God at work to fulfill his plan for Paul?
-A frequently discussed matter from this chapter is to what extent Christians with backgrounds in Judaism could continue participation in certain Jewish practices and customs.
+A frequently discussed matter from this chapter is to what extent Christians with backgrounds in Judaism should continue participate in certain Jewish practices and customs.
 What do you make of Paul's participation in temple activities?

 Dear Heavenly Father, we again ask wisdom as we study your word and contemplate lessons for our lives.
-We wonder why the Bible does not give us enough detail to understand exactly what occurred.
+We wonder why the Bible does not give us enough details to understand exactly what occurred.
 We want to do what is right.
 We ask you to guide us as we go forth into the world as your ambassadors.
 In Jesus' name and by his power we pray these things, Amen.